eProsima/AML-IP/amlip_docs/rst/demo/collaborative_learning.rst

 Explaining the demo
 ===================

-In this section, we will explore and explain the demo in detail.
+In this section, we will delve into the details of the demo and how it works.

 Model Manager Receiver Node
 ---------------------------